cloudflare/cloudflare-docs/content/fundamentals/reference/cryptographic-personhood.md

 This article provides answers to common questions about usability and privacy concerns.

-You can also test out CAP by going to the [demo site](https://cloudflarechallenge.com/).
+You can also test CAP by going to the [demo site](https://cloudflarechallenge.com/).

 ## Privacy questions